 - Expect your little one to quickly learn what wee’ing feels like

-- Listen out for her to tell you when she is doing it and reinforce the learning of the sensation positively.
+- Listen out for them to tell you when they are doing it and reinforce the learning of the sensation positively.

-- Expect your little one not to want to go to the toilet if she is very busily engaged in an activity and in this case, give a warning – “We are going to the toilet in 2 minutes, when you have finished…”
+- Expect your little one not to want to go to the toilet if they is very busily engaged in an activity and in this case, give a warning – “We are going to the toilet in 2 minutes when you have finished…”

-- Expect your little one to make a wee on the potty 70% of the time you take her
+- Expect your little one to make a wee on the potty 70% of the time you take them

-- Reward with a smile and encouragement each time she gets it right.
+- Reward with a smile and encouragement each time they gets it right.

-- Expect a little regression now and again and encourage her by saying “Oh dear- an ‘oopsie’.
+- Expect a little regression now and again and encourage them by saying “Oh dear- an ‘oopsie’.
 Next time tell mommy and we will go to the loo”